 And yet, you're still feeling unenthused.
 You want something new, something different.

 Maybe you're putting together the monthly sales report, and you're presenting it to your bosses yet again.
-Or maybe you're pitching something to a brand new client and you need to make an impact.
+Or, you're pitching something to a brand new client and you need to make an impact.
 You know they've heard other proposals, and you want yours to stand out from the rest.
-Or maybe, you're struggling to figure out how to get a PowerPoint presentation to look nice in the first place.
+Or, you're struggling to figure out how to get a PowerPoint presentation to look nice in the first place.

-We've already looked at the absolute basics of making a presentation:
+We've already looked at the absolute basics of making a presentation with PowerPoint:

 We also have a comprehensive eBook you can download for free: The Complete Guide to Making Great Presentations.
-It will help you master the complete presentation process.
+It'll help you master the complete presentation process.

 So, we've seen how you can make a great presentation in any app.
 But perhaps you want more.
 In that case, you need the "anti-PowerPoints," the newest apps with novel approaches to presentations.